 Some people don’t want to carry their smartphone on the bike (whether in their leathers or mounted on the bike) as they’re not prepared to risk their smartphone should they lob their bike away chasing a glorious lap.

-For Apple and Android users there’s Harry’s Laptimer, which costs from £8.99 for the basic app up to £27.99.
-There are mixed reviews with some rating it and other slating it but as a first-timer lap timer, we think it looks good.
+However, if you don’t want a dedicated lap timer, then for Apple and Android users there’s Harry’s Laptimer, which costs from £8.99 for the basic app up to £27.99.
+There are mixed reviews with some rating it and others slating it but as a first-timer lap timer, we think it looks OK.

 Then for Android users there’s RaceChrono and RaceChrono Pro which both get good reviews.

-So there you have it, you can get a free lap timer but it won’t offer the functionality of a dedicated unit.
+So there you have it, you can get a free or cheap lap timer but it won’t offer the functionality of a dedicated unit.

 Laptimers aren’t just for posing and bragging rights.